Cache Control Custom Addition

 This is our custom method that will finally fire off the custom purge action.
 Each new addition will be slightly different due to the nature of “custom methods”, however, there are only a few lines within each custom method that need to stay the same in order to function seamlessly with the MainWP Dashboard.

-public function swis_performance_auto_purge_cache() {
+public function custom_cache_plugin_purge_action() {

-$success_message = 'Swis Performance => Cache auto cleared on: (' . current_time( 'mysql' ) . ')';
+$success_message = 'Custom Cache Plugin => Cache auto cleared on: (' . current_time( 'mysql' ) . ')';

-$error_message = 'Swis Performance => There was an issue purging your cache.';
+$error_message = 'Custom Cache Plugin => There was an issue purging your cache.';

-$bypass_message = 'Swis Performance => Purge was bypassed due to Swis Auto Purge Settings.';
+$bypass_message = 'Custom Cache Plugin => Purge was bypassed due to the plugin settings.';

-if ( is_callable( 'swis' ) ) {
+if ( is_callable( 'custom_cache_plugin_method' ) ) {

 update_option( 'mainwp_cache_control_last_purged', time() );